Simple Tender Tasty Turkey

 - Cooking times are 15 minutes per pound un-stuffed

-- HOWEVER; invest in a good meat thermometer because the best way to tell if a turkey is done is by the temperature of the turkey.
+- However, invest in a good meat thermometer.
+The best way to tell if a turkey is done is by its temperature.

-- If thermometer is in the breast; cook until thermometer reads 160°.
+- If the thermometer is in the breast, cook until the thermometer reads 160°.

 - Don’t trust the pop-up thingy that comes with the turkey, in fact, throw it away so someone doesn’t accidentally bite into it!
-I like this guide by AllRecipes.
+Be sure to check out my Turkey Roasting Guide.

-Start by placing a plate in the bottom of a sink; setting your turkey on it, carefully cut away the mesh bag and plastic cocoon.
+Start by placing a plate in the bottom of a sink.
+Set your turkey on it, and carefully cut away the mesh bag and plastic cocoon.
 A lot of juice will spill out, which is why you were smart and put it in the sink!

 Remove the giblets and neck (check both ends, many times they will put the neck in one cavity and the giblets in the other.
 Reserve the giblets and neck to make my amazing Giblet Turkey Gravy.